 Many customers who have successfully implemented Lean PPM have their processes and responsibilities documented (e.g., on their company's intranet).
 Here again, simplicity, transparency and timeliness are more important than a 200-page manual that nobody will read.

 Step 7: Leverage the Knowledge of Others

-If you are not sure if there is an opportunity to further optimize your process or how to do so, contact us!
-We'll be happy to discuss your configuration and processes and to provide you with valuable tips from our experience with other customers.
+If you're not sure if there is an opportunity to further optimize your process or how to do so, contact us!
+We'll be happy to discuss your configuration and processes, as well as provide you with valuable tips from our experience with other customers.

 - Join a roundtable web session with other customers, moderated by the Meisterplan Customer Success team.